AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/gettingstarted.md

 PDF Services API endpoints are authenticated endpoints.
 Getting an access token is a two-step process :

-1. **- Get Credentials -** Invoking PDF Services API requires an Adobe-provided credential.
+1. **Get Credentials** Invoking PDF Services API requires an Adobe-provided credential.
 To get one, [click here](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-services-api), and complete the workflow.
 Be sure to copy and save the credential values to a secure location.
-2. **- Retrieve Access Token -** The PDF Services APIs require an access_token to authorize the request.
-Use the "Get AccessToken" API from the Postman Collection with your client_id, client_secret (mentioned in the pdfservices-api-credentials.json file downloaded in STEP-1) to get the access_token OR directly use the below mentioned cURL to get the access_token.
+2. **Retrieve Access Token** The PDF Services APIs require an access_token to authorize the request.
+Use the "Get AccessToken" API from the Postman Collection with your client_id, client_secret (mentioned in the pdfservices-api-credentials.json file downloaded in 1) to get the access_token OR directly use the below mentioned cURL to get the access_token.

 <CodeBlock slots="heading, code" repeat="1" languages="Rest API" />